ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

         <li>Modify and execute the command <code>md5sum * > checksums-md5.txt</code> to match your file names and required output name.
 The command will calculate the checksums for all files in current directory and list them in a file named checksums-md5.txt.</li>
     </ol>
     <h3>Data transfers</h3>
     There are multiple ways of transferring the raw read files to ENA upload area, depending on from which type of machine the transfer is initiated from, see <a href="https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html" target="_blank">ENA documentation on file upload</a>.
-If all else fails, a simple `lftp` will work, but when transferring large files there is a risk that the transfer will be interrupted, and you will have to start all over again.
+If all else fails, a simple <code>lftp</code> will work, but when transferring large files there is a risk that the transfer will be interrupted, and you will have to start all over again.
 In order to avoid this, it might be worth the effort of installing and using Aspera since it has the functionality of resuming transfers.
 For more information regarding using Aspera, please see our topic page on <a href="/topics/data-transfer">Data transfer</a>.
     </span>
   </div>
   <br>